claudiovallejo/treehouse-js-techdegree/Project 1/instructions.md

       ```
     - `printQuote()` doesn't add a `<span class="citation">` for a missing citation or a `<span class="year">` if the year property is missing
     - `printQuote()` displays the final HTML string to the page.
-You can use the following JS snippet to accomplish that `document.getElementById('quote-box').innterHTML;`
+You can use the following JS snippet to accomplish that `document.getElementById('quote-box').innerHTML;`
 5. Add code comments to document how your functions work
 6. Use JSHint to analyze your JavaScript and identify any errors or code-style problems
 7. Make sure your program is free of syntax errors.
 You can monitor any errors by looking at the Developer Tools console in your browser.